 All visits take place in the visiting rooms, and no recording devices are permitted to be taken into the visiting rooms.
 Reporters may visit like every other visitor, but they will not be able to conduct an on-camera interview or audio record the conversation.

 Please make sure the inmate notifies you once he/she has placed you on his/her visitor's list.
 If he/she doesn't and you show up to visit, you won't be let in.
 You must be on the visiting list to visit with an inmate.
 You have to work this out directly with the inmate.

 Also, we have a policy that says you only can be on one inmate's visitor's list at a time.
-You CAN seek an exception from the facility superintendent.
-However, even with an exception, you ONLY can visit with ONE inmate at a time.
+You can seek an exception from the facility superintendent, however, even with an exception, you can only visit with one inmate at a time.
 We do not allow "group" visits.

 Please note that inmates may not be compensated for a media interview.

-How can I email and inmate?
+How can I email an inmate?

 How can I find out where an inmate is housed?

 Visit our inmate locator to find where an inmate is housed.